zackhall/zthall-www/src/pages/index.md

 ---
 templateKey: 'index-page'
-title: 'Strategy-first frontend development'
+title: "I build tasty websites."
 image: /img/home-jumbotron.jpg
-heading: Strategy-first frontend development
+heading: "I build tasty websites."
-subheading: A tailored, strategically-driven website will always stand out.
-I create, design, and talk about crafting responsive, user-friendly, and standards compliant websites with the latest in technology.
+subheading: I'm Zack Hall.
+I'm a freelance front-end developer.
+I create, design, and talk about crafting pixel-perfect, snappy, and user-friendly websites.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,